 Yes.
 New evidence indicates that the delta variant is more contagious than earlier forms of the SARS-CoV-2 virus — and can be spread to others even by fully vaccinated people.
 As employees return to offices and other workplaces, employers and employees should remain diligent in following best practices to prevent the spread of COVID-19.

 Employers liability claims are typically brought by employees or their family members against employers outside of the workers’ compensation system, alleging intentional acts or gross negligence resulting in injuries.
 Like workers’ compensation, the relevant jurisdiction is critical: Which civil actions can be pursued against employers differs by state, but most require that an injured employee allege some form of intent to injure for an employers liability claim to move forward.

-Any actions brought by employees or family members outside of the workers’ compensation system should be considered for reporting to employers liability, general liability, and excess liability insurers.
+Any actions related to bodily injury brought by employees or family members outside of the workers’ compensation system should be considered for reporting to employers liability, general liability, and excess liability insurers.

 Businesses generally have a duty to act with reasonable care in their dealings with third parties, including customers and vendors.
 Under most states’ standards, a business may be liable for injury to a third party — including medical costs, lost wages or profits, emotional damage, pain and suffering, or wrongful death — if a damage and causation can be proven.
 Damages can be sought by injured parties as well as by family members.